- 1. Introduction

 - 6. Step five - Firing cycle

-If we looked at chemicals for ceramics production with a magnifying glass, we would discover that their alleged danger does not make any sense.
+If we looked closer at chemicals for ceramics production, we would discover that their alleged danger does not make any sense.
 On the contrary, sometimes they can promote some environmental improvements that should not be underestimated or even disclaimed.
-We will proceed along the production line, highlighting the strength about chemicals and sustainability by showing their positive contribution.
+We will proceed along the production line, highlighting the combo sustainability and chemicals by showing their positive contribution.

 Is this a provocation?
 Probably.